FRITZ!Box 6810 LTE Service - Knowledge Base

 - Type 0x88e1:

-Note:If you do not want to receive these messages, configure the network device's firewall so that it allows incoming connections to TCP port 80 and 14013 or packets of type 0x88e1.
-You can find information on configuring the firewall in its manual, or consult its manufacturer directly.
+Note:If you do not want to receive these messages, configure the device's firewall so that it allows incoming connections to TCP port 80 and 14013 or packets of type 0x88e1.
+Refer to the manufacturer of the firewall for information on how to set it up, for example consult the manual.